ABR® (Accredited Buyer's Representative)

 The Real Estate Buyer's Agent Council was founded in 1988 to promote superior buyer representation skills and services.
-An affiliate of THE National Association of REALTORS® (NAR) since 1996, REBACs is the world’s largest organization of real estate professionals concentrating on buyer representation.
+An affiliate of The National Association of REALTORS® (NAR) since 1996, REBAC is the world’s largest organization of real estate professionals concentrating on buyer representation.
 Members who meet all course and professional experiential requirements are awarded the ABR® (Accredited Buyer's Representative) and/or ABRM?
-(Accredited Buyer's Representative Manager) Designation(s).
-Both are the only designations of their type recognized by NAR.
+(Accredited Buyer's Representative Manager) designation(s).
+Both are the only designations of their type recognized by the NAR.

 Reasonable Care and Diligence